College of Health & Public Affairs Alumni

 Health Care Symposium

 The annual Health Care Symposium is an evening that includes a complimentary networking reception followed by a program that features a moderator and panel comprised of regional health care leaders.
 Each year, the event draws hundreds of students, faculty, alumni and local health care professionals.
-Read more about last year's event that was dedicated to building healthy communities and the work being done to transform Bithlo.

 Last Lecture Series